Tom Onslow-Cole: Team Aon (2009–2011)

 Onslow-Cole driving the Team Aon Ford Focus ST at Brands Hatch during the 2010 British Touring Car Championship season.

-Having been replaced at VX Racing by Andrew Jordan, he started 2009 without a drive.
-Onslow-Cole drove the medical car during the second BTCC meeting of the season, at Thruxton.
+Having been replaced at VX Racing by Andrew Jordan, Onslow-Cole started 2009 without a drive.
+He drove the medical car during the second BTCC meeting of the season, at Thruxton.

 Onslow-Cole was brought in by Team Aon to replace Alan Morrison ahead of the round at Croft, where he was due to drive the medical car once again.
 He had to use Morrison's race suit and seat.
 He rejoined the team later in the season for the final three rounds, before signing for the team full-time for 2010.

-In 2010 Team Aon's Fords are powered by liquefied petroleum gas, and Onslow-Cole was confident of a title push pre-season and the team claimed four of the season's first five pole positions.
+In 2010, Team Aon's Fords are powered by liquefied petroleum gas, and Onslow-Cole was confident of a title push pre-season and the team claimed four of the season's first five pole positions.
 His first win of the season was awarded to him after Chilton was excluded from the results at Brands Hatch due to a technical infringement; holding off Gordon Shedden by 0.009 seconds, the closest finish in BTCC history.
 By midseason, other teams and drivers were complaining about their apparent straightline speed advantage.
 Onslow-Cole scored stronger results than team-mate Tom Chilton early in the season, but in the first two races at Silverstone, Onslow-Cole moved over when leading to allow Chilton to take the victories.
 Chilton's father is responsible for the team's sponsorship from Aon Corporation, but Onslow-Cole was able to win the third race.

 In 2011, Onslow-Cole raced a NGTC-powered, Super 2000-specification Volkswagen Golf in the British Touring Car Championship, with AmD Milltek Racing.
 It was announced on ITV4's live coverage on 5 June 2011 that he had parted company with the team, after the second race at Oulton Park.
 Onslow-Cole has returned to Team Aon to drive the third 'Global' Ford Focus alongside 2010 team-mate Chilton and Andy Neate.

 eBay Motors (2012)

 With Team Aon having left to go to the World Touring Car Championship, Onslow-Cole had to look elsewhere for a drive in 2012.
-In February 2012 it was announced that he would join eBay Motors, the team for which under a different guise he made his BTCC debut with in 2007.
+In February 2012, it was announced that he would join eBay Motors, the team for which under a different guise he made his BTCC debut with in 2007.
 He finished on the podium for his first race back with the team at Brands Hatch.
-He went on to claim a further 6 Podiums leading him to 6th in the Drivers Standings.
+He went on to claim a further six podiums leading him to sixth in the Drivers Standings.